Auderox/Curly-Octo-Potato/tba list.md

  * Termlist is particularly lacking.
 * [ ] Add offensive kaomoji to the symbols list. ❔
   * Currently missing.
+* [ ] Remove non-offensive terms from the bad words list. ❕
 * [ ] Find a credible source for the bad links. ❗
   * Could not find original source.
 * [ ] Find a credible source for the bad symbols. ❕